aryskaliyev/go-bite-projects/4. concurrency in go/README.md

 			}
 		}

-		// Select from all channels
+		// Select from all the channels
 		wg.Add(len(channels))
 		for _, c := range channels {
 			go multiplex(c)